Karl Rapp

-Karl Friedrich Rapp (24 September 1882 in Ehingen (Danube) – 26 May 1962 in Locarno) was a German founder and owner of the Rapp Motorenwerke GmbH in Munich.
-In time this company became BMW AG.
+Karl Friedrich Rapp (24 September 1882 – 26 May 1962) was a German founder and owner of the Rapp Motorenwerke GmbH in Munich.
+In time, this company became BMW AG.
 He is acknowledged by BMW AG as an indirect founder of the company.

 Early life

 Little is known of Karl Rapp's childhood and adolescent years.
 However, it is known that Rapp learned the engineering profession and was employed by Züp automotive company from approx. 1908 to 1911.
 It is believed he was active as a technical designer with Daimler-Motoren-Gesellschaft until 1912.
 Rapp left the Daimler-Motoren-Gesellschaft to head a branch of Flugwerk Deutschland GmbH.